emard/esp32blesynscan/micropython/README.md

 Port is COM5 - it can vary.

-Set Serial Read Timeout to 2200 ms or higher like 3000 or 5000 ms. When connect to serial starts probably DTR is toggled so ESP32C3 is restarted and the read timeout should be long enough for ESP32C3 to connect to mount WiFi.
+Set Serial Read Timeout to 2200 ms or higher like 3000 or 5000 ms. When Synscan initiates connection to serial port it probably toggles DTR or does something to serial port which causes ESP32 to restart.
+Read timeout should be long enough for ESP32 to connect to mount WiFi.

     Synscan > Settings > Connection Settings > Read Timeout (ms) > 2200 or higher like 3000

 # Install

     mpremote cp synscan_cfg.py synscan.py main.py :/

+# Configure

+Almost everything is configurable.
+Edit

+    synscan_cfg.py

+Using your favourite text editor on PC.
+ESP32 has good editor written in micropython.

 # Onboard Editor